lieuzhenghong/lieuzhenghong.github.io-source/_posts/2019-06-23-breaking-up.md

 ## What went wrong?

-After a lot of introspection and extrospection (speaking with many trusted friends), I think I have two possible explanations:
+After a lot of introspection and "extrospection" (speaking with many trusted friends), I think I have two possible explanations:

 1. I did not love Judy enough